GreatCowBASIC/Help/output/md/st7920_controllers.md

 pins are connected between the microcontroller and the GLCD to control the data bus.

-The ST7920 GLCD is graphica and character mixed mode display.
+The ST7920 GLCD is graphics and character mixed mode display.

 ST7920 LCD controller/driver IC can display alphabets, numbers, Chinese fonts and self-defined characters.
 It supports 3 kinds of bus